billc2501/selectionsortvisualization/README.md

-This is used to demonstrate how selection sort works
+This sorting graph simulates the movements of elements in an array when selection sort is called.